Travel is fatal to prejudice, bigotry, and narrow-mindedness.

-Before visiting Isla de Ometepe in the Largo de Nicaragua, I spent a day in Rivas observing life in this Nicaraguan town.
-On this trip I also completed my SCUBA certification in Costa Rica and had the incredible luck of seeing a Whale Shark, the largest member of the shark family.
-After my instructor grabbed onto one fin of the shark, I grabbed onto another fin, and we enjoyed an exhilarating ride through the ocean.
+Before visiting Isla de Ometepe in the Largo de Nicaragua, I spent a day in Rivas just observing life.
+On this trip I also completed my SCUBA certification in Costa Rica and had the incredible luck of swiming with a whale shark, the largest member of the shark family.
+After my dive instructor grabbed onto one fin of the shark, I grabbed onto the other fin, and we enjoyed an exhilarating ride through the ocean.

-Whitsunday Passage Islands National Park is home to some of the most beautiful islands in the world.
-The jungle is full of interesting creatures, like the green ants, while the water has stunning schools of sting rays and giant bubble fish.
-Vita Sand.
+Whitsunday Islands National Park is home to some of the most picturesque islands in the world.
+The jungle is full of interesting creatures, like the green ants, while the water has stunning schools of stingrays and giant bubble fish.

 Moab, Utah is home to two very impressive National Parks, Canyonlands and Arches.
 Landscape Arch, in Arches NP, is the world's longest free standing arch.

 About half way between Mexico City and the Gulf of Mexico is the highest of the Mexican volcanos, Mt.
-Orizaba.
+Orizaba, also known as Citlaltépetl.
 It tops out at 5,746 meters (18,851 ft) above sea level.
-Mike, Ron, and I decided it would be fun to spend the holiday season trying to find oxygen at just under 19,000 feet.
+Mike, Ron, and I decided it would be fun to spend the holiday season trying to find oxygen up there.

 From the summit of Orizaba, you can peer into the gigantic crater left by past volcanic eruptions.